rrvt/MakeApp/MakeApp/README.md

 ## Updates

+### Update 2/25/23

+This is an intermediate release and is not intended to be a final release.
+I was working on the printing of files when I discovered that the wrap mechanism was incorrectly architected.
+Then I started trying to fix this problem by removing the duplication of wrap at two different levels.
+The upper level just did not have enough data to correctly implement wrapping the text when the lines were too long.
+So I've moved the wrapping operation to just before output to the device where all the details of the output device are known.
+This has taken a little work to reorganize but is not completed.

+So this update is to capture what has been done at this point even though it is not complete.
+The non-wrap output works fine now.
+I am capturing the Library in this interim state so that if things do not go well I can come back to this point and start over...

 ### Update 11/9/22

 Update the help file icons to correspond to the actual toolbar icons (particularly the background).